jrandj/aws-security-specialty/README.md

     * A VPC automatically comes with a default NACL, and by default it allows all inbound and outbound traffic.
 You can create custom NACLs.
 By default, each custom NACL denies all inbound and outbound traffic until you add rules.

     * Each subnet in your VPC must be associated with a NACL.
-If you don't explicitly associate a subnet with a NACL, the subnet is automatically associated with the default NACL.
+If you do not explicitly associate a subnet with a NACL, the subnet is automatically associated with the default NACL.

     * You can associate a NACL with multiple subnets.
 However, a subnet can be associated with only one NACL at a time.
 When you associate a NACL with a subnet, the previous association is removed.